linux-kdevops/kdevops-history/docs/fstests.md

 For more details refer to [test using real NVMe drives](docs/testing-with-nvme.md).
 The symlinks are used to ensure the same drives are used upon reboot.

-You can use real NVMe drivse on nodes which are on baremetal, the cloud, or virtualization using [PCIe passthrough](docs/libvirt-pcie-passthrough.md). kdevops supports all these and automates it setup for you.
+You can use real NVMe drives on nodes which are on baremetal, the cloud, or virtualization using [PCIe passthrough](docs/libvirt-pcie-passthrough.md). kdevops supports all these and automates it setup for you.